django-ses/django-ses/README.rst

   whitelist/blacklist services.
 * You want to improve delivery rate and inbox cosmetics by DKIM signing your messages using SES's Easy DKIM feature.
-* Django-SES is a truely drop-in replacement for the default mail backend.
+* Django-SES is a truly drop-in replacement for the default mail backend.
   Your code should require no changes.

 Why SES instead of IMAP/POP?